 - a.
 All principal and accessory uses authorized in the underlying zoning district(s) shall be allowed in the cluster development.
 In addition, single-family attached dwellings, multi-family dwellings, and town houses may be permitted for a cluster development located in a residential zoning district that does not otherwise allow attached dwelling units. - b.
 Maximum lot coverage, building height, and off-street parking requirements for the applicable zoning district shall apply to the cluster development.
 Maximum lot coverage, floor area ratios, and off-street parking requirements shall be applied to the entire site rather than to any individual lot. - c.
-The following provisions shall apply to any residential cluster development, regardless of the general requirements of the applicable residential zoning district: - (1) Minimum lot width and lot depth standards shall not apply. - (2) A minimum separation of 10 feet shall be provided between all principal buildings and structures. - (3) A minimum yard or common open space shall be provided, with a minimum depth of 25 feet, as measured from all public streets and from the side and rear lot lines of the entire cluster development. - (4) Each lot shall provide at least 12 feet of frontage on a public street. - (5) More than one principal building or structure may be placed on a lot. - (6) Not less than 25 percent of the site shall be conveyed as common open space.
+The following provisions shall apply to any residential cluster development, regardless of the general requirements of the applicable residential zoning district: - (1) The adjustments allowed by Subsection 19.402.14.A shall be available for cluster development proposals. - (24) Minimum lot width and lot depth standards shall not apply.

-(7) No less than 50 percent of the designated natural resources on the site shall be included in calculating the common open space.
+- (32) A minimum separation of 10 feet shall be provided between all principal buildings and structures. - (43) A minimum yard or common open space shall be provided, with a minimum depth of 25 feet, as measured from all public streets and from the side and rear lot lines of the entire cluster development. - (54) Each lot shall provide at least 12 feet of frontage on a public street. - $(\underline{65})$ More than one principal building or structure may be placed on a lot. - (76) Not less than 25 percent of the site shall be conveyed as common open space. - (87) No less than 50 percent of the designated natural resources on the site shall be included in calculating the common open space.